- Encrypted Volumes

 This guide will give you an overview of how to use Encryption feature for Portworx volumes.
 Under the hood Portworx uses libgcrypt library to interface with the dm-crypt module for creating, accessing and managing encrypted devices.
 Portworx uses the LUKS format of dm-crypt and AES-256 as the cipher with xts-plain64 as the cipher mode.

 All the encrypted volumes are protected by a key.
 Portworx uses a passphrase as a key to encrypt volumes.
 It is recommended to store these passphrases in a secure secret store.
-Currently Portworx integrates with following Secret endpoints
+To know more about the supported secret providers and how to configure them with Portworx, refer the Setup Secrets Provider page.

 Creating and using encrypted volumes